 David Patterson is from Phoenix, Arizona.
 He has been leading tours for Adventure Cycling since 2009.
 Lately, he has been busy on Cycle Montana-Missoula, Cycle Montana-Big Sky Country, Southern Arizona Road Adventure, Texas Hill Country, and Idaho Relaxed.
 His favorite experiences on a bike were completing the Great Divide Mountain Bike Route and riding through Yosemite on a self-contained Sierra Cascade ride.
 Traveling is what drew him to bike touring.
 “I love leading tours because of the new and exciting places I get to see and the people I get to enjoy the experience with.”
 While on the road, his favorite snack is anything that someone else prepares!

 Dennis Patterson is from Mesa, Arizona.
-A retired Electric Utility SCADA Technician, this will be his first year leading tours for Adventure Cycling.
-He has been a bicycle tourist since 1977 and has cycled most of the Pacific Coast, ridden the TransAm self-supported with Adventure Cycling in 2017, and spent many days bikepacking the backroads of the Southwest.
-His fondest memory of touring is riding the last 1,000 yards up Hoosier Pass on the TransAm Trail and knowing that he could ride up “any” mountain with a fully loaded touring bicycle.
+Dennis has been a bicycle tourist since 1977 and has ridden the TransAm Bicycle Route self-supported with Adventure Cycling in 2017, and most recently led the Pacific Coast.
+He also spends many days bikepacking the backroads of the Southwest.
+His fondest memories of touring are all of the wonderful people that he has met on the road and those that host cyclists.
 His dream tour is to ride the Andes Trail from Quito to Ushuaia in South America.
-He loves the camaraderie that he feels on tour and is excited to share those experiences leading tours.
+He loves the camaraderie that happens on bicycle tours and is excited to share those experiences with others.
 Plain granola bars and Clif Bars keep him going on the road, but his favorite snack is a chocolate shake at the end of the day.
-Dennis always carries his harmonica because it is smaller than a guitar.
-He has only learned a couple melodies that he likes to play at slow speeds while climbing hills and he is out of breath.
+Dennis carries a harmonica in his handlebar bag to play while riding or taking a break in the shade.

 Helen Pilling has lots of enthusiasm for bicycling, ice cream, licorice, and life.
 Helen has been a guide for years leading trips not only on bikes, but also on dog sleds, skis, canoes, and hiking boots.
 Her favorite rides (and hikes) are ones where she ends up at water that she can jump into.
 Her entrepreneurialism keeps her exceptionally busy playing music, creating cases for musical instruments, building bicycle trails, making her special handcrafted licorice, fighting for clean water, and keeping a positive attitude.
 Living simply, traveling light, and being outside are daily goals.
 She hopes to always be learning new things, going to new places, and meeting new friends.
 A cabin in the woods, off the grid, is her home base is NW Montana.